MIDimova21/Gingerbreads/README.md

 ## 📋 Description

-The essence of this project was to create a C++ game based on .
-In the game you can choose between three game modes and one who is Christmas Edition.
+The essence of this project was to create a C++ game based on wordplay.
+The game has 3 levels: easy, advanced and extreme.
+In the different levels the length of the word you need to guess is different and the difficulty increases with each level.
+You have 5 tries to guess the word that is given.
+After you enter the word every letter can appear with color.
+If a letter appears green, it means that the word contains that letter and it is in its right place.
+If a letter appears yellow, it means that the word contains that letter but it is in the wrong place.
+If non of the letters got displayed with a color, it means that the word does not contain any of the letters of the word you have entered.

 ## 🚀 Languages
   <p align="left">